-The heavy-duty Doxa SUB 4000T Professional line of diving watches has finally received a new rotating bezel that features a scratch-resistant sapphire insert.
-As the name implies, the watch is still rated for pretty much impressive 4000 feet of water resistance that can be roughly converted into 1220 meters of bone-crushing depth.
+The heavy-duty Doxa SUB 4000T Professional line has finally received a new rotating bezel that features a scratch-resistant sapphire insert.
+As the name implies, the watch is still rated for impressive 4000 feet of water resistance that can be roughly converted into 1220 meters of bone-crushing depth.

-Compared to the Doxa SUB 4000T Professional 10th Anniversary Diver that was presented in late 2010, the new watch has become a tad smaller.
+Compared to the 2010 SUB 4000T Professional 10th Anniversary Diver, the new collection has become a tad smaller.